itzg/docker-minecraft-server/titan-gremlin/README.md

     docker run -it -v $(pwd)/conf:/conf itzg/titan-gremlin

 After running once your host directory will be populated with the distribution-default configuration files.
-Modify those or add to them and they will available during the next use of gremlin.
+Modify those or add to them and they will be available during the next time you (re)start your container.

 # Connecting to Cassandra and Elasticsearch Containers

 First start containers for Cassandra and Elasticsearch, where the `--name` you choose can be arbitrary or left off to use a generated name.
-_Note: Cassandra's Thrift port is exposed to allow for external usage, such as Titan Browser._

-    docker run -d --name cass -e PUBLISH_AS=192.168.59.103 -p 9160:9160 cass docker run -d --name es -p 9300:9300 -e PUBLISH_AS=192.168.59.103:9300 itzg/elasticsearch
+    docker run -d --name gremlin-cass itzg/cassandra
+    docker run -d --name gremlin-es itzg/elasticsearch

-Replacing `192.168.59.103` with your Docker host's LAN IP address.

-Now start Gremlin linking the containers to the respective aliases
+Now start Gremlin with networking links to those containers with the aliases

 * `--link <container>:cass`
 * `--link <container>:es`

 such as

-    docker run -it --rm --link cass:cass --link es:es itzg/titan-gremlin
+    docker run -it --rm --link gremlin-cass:cass --link gremlin-es:es itzg/titan-gremlin

 and with that you can follow the
 [Graph of the Gods example](http://s3.thinkaurelius.com/docs/titan/current/getting-started.html), such as